HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Full Truck Alliance (YMM) Investors to Contact Firm's Attorneys Now, Securities Class Action Filed

-SAN FRANCISCO, July 13, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Full Truck Alliance (: YMM) investors with significant losses to submit your losses now.
-A securities class action lawsuit has been filed that relates to the company’s IPO issuance of 82.5 million American Depositary Shares at $19/ADS.
-Certain investors who invested in Full Truck Alliance ADRs pursuant or traceable to the company’s IPO may have valuable claims.
+SAN FRANCISCO, July 14, 2021 /PRNewswire/ --Hagens Berman urges Full Truck Alliance (NYSE: YMM) investors with significant losses to submit your losses now.
+A securities class action lawsuit has been filed that relates to the company's IPO issuance of 82.5 million American Depositary Shares at $19/ADS.
+Certain investors who invested in Full Truck Alliance ADRs pursuant or traceable to the company's IPO may have valuable claims.

 Class Period: June 19, 2021 – July 12, 2021